A machine learning route between band mapping and band structure: Results

-Moreover, we introduce a BS distance metric (see Methods), invariant to the global energy shift frequently used to adjust the energy zero, to quantify the differences in band dispersion and the relative spacing between bands.
-The distance is calculated using the geometric feature vectors to bypass interpolation errors while reconciling the coordinate spacing difference between reconstructed and theoretical BSs, essential for differentiating BS data from heterogeneous sources in databases.
+\textbf{Computational metrics and performance.} To quantify the computational advantages of the machine learning-based reconstruction approach, we examine the outcome from diverse perspectives in consistency, accuracy and cost.
+To assess the consistency of reconstruction in its entirety, we introduce a BS distance metric (see Methods), invariant to the global energy shift frequently used to adjust the energy zero, to quantify the differences in band dispersion and the relative spacing between bands, which are the two major sources of variation between theories and experiments.
+The distance is calculated using the geometric fingerprints to bypass interpolation errors while reconciling the coordinate spacing difference between reconstructed and theoretical BSs, essential for differentiating BS data from heterogeneous sources in materials science databases \cite{Himanen2019,Horton2021}.
 The results in Fig.~\ref{fig:repr}d refer to the valence BS of WSe$_2$ discussed in this work, where the distances and their spread (i.e. standard errors) are displayed in the upper and lower triangles, respectively.
 A high degree of consistency exists among the reconstructions (pairwise distance no larger than 60$\pm$8 meV/band) regardless of the level of DFT calculation used for initialization, indicating the robustness of the probabilistic reconstruction algorithm, whereas the distances between the DFT calculations are much larger, both in energy shifts and their spread.
-The current framework can also support the initialization from more advanced electronic structure methods, such as $GW$ \cite{Golze2019} or that including electronic self-energies renormalized by electron-phonon coupling \cite{Zacharias2020}, when semi-local approximation yields not only quantitatively, but also qualitatively wrong quasiparticle BSs compared with experiment.
-However, a systematic benchmark of theory and experiment goes beyond the scope of this work.
-As shown in Fig.~\ref{fig:repr}d and Supplementary Fig. 4, the learning algorithm can bridge the epistemic gap between theories to obtain a consistent reconstruction.
+As shown in Fig.~\ref{fig:repr}d and Supplementary Fig. 5, the learning algorithm can effectively reduce the epistemic uncertainty \cite{Kiureghian2009} between theories to obtain a consistent reconstruction.